weaveworks/weave/README.md

 least one *path* of connected hosts between them.

-So, for example, if a docker host in a local data centre can connect to hosts in GCE and AMZN, but the latter two cannot connect to each other, containers in the latter two can still communicate; weave will route the traffic via the local data centre.
+So, for example, if a docker host in a local data centre can connect to hosts in GCE and EC2, but the latter two cannot connect to each other, containers in the latter two can still communicate; weave will route the traffic via the local data centre.